thriveweb/deking-new/content/pages/about-guarantees.md

   content: >-
     Since 2003, Deking Decks has been building quality timber decks.
 We have worked hard to maintain our commitment to design, construction, quality and customer service.
-The 25 Year Structural Guarantee is specific to the initial purchaser and is transferable to new owners of the home if they agree into the maintenance plan.
+The 25 Year  Guarantee is specific to the initial purchaser and is transferable to new owners of the home if they agree into the maintenance plan.

     1. **All our decks come with a 25 year warranty!***

-    2. **Patios roofs come with a 15 year structural warranty backed by Stratco**
+    2. **Patios roofs also come with a 25 year structural warranty backed by Stratco**

     3. **12 Month Deck Check**